Coded1234/DCIT-317-GROUP-PROJECT/README.md

-open vscode and clone repository from github using this link https://github.com/Coded1234/DCIT-317-GROUP-PROJECT/new/master select “c:/xampp/htdocs/” as the repository destination Now open the xampp server and run the appache and mysql modules Go To “localhost/phpmyadmin” in any browser and create Database and name it "shoe"
+open vscode and clone repository from github using this link https://github.com/Coded1234/DCIT-317-GROUP-PROJECT/new/master or download zip folder select “c:/xampp/htdocs/” as the repository destination Now open the xampp server and run the appache and mysql modules Go To “localhost/phpmyadmin” in any browser and create Database and name it "shoe"